Sarah Forbes Bonetta: Early life

 Originally named Aina (or Ina), she was born in 1843 in Oke-Odan, a Yewa Yoruba village in West Africa which had recently become independent from the Oyo Empire (present-day southwestern Nigeria) after its collapse.
 The Kingdom of Dahomey was under subjugation by Oyo, and it was a historical enemy of the Yoruba people.
 Oyo and Dahomey began to engage in a war in 1823 after Ghezo, the new King of Dahomey, refused to pay annual tributes to Oyo.
-During Oyo's war with Dahomey, Oyo was weakened and destabilised by the Islamic jihads launched by the growing Sokoto Caliphate.
+During the conflict, Oyo was weakened and destabilised by the Islamic jihads launched by the growing Sokoto Caliphate.
 The Oyo Empire began to disintegrate by the 1830s, fragmenting Yorubaland into various small states.
-Dahomey's army began to expand eastwards into Oyo's former and defenseless Yewa territory, capturing slaves in the process.
+Dahomey's army subsequently began to expand eastwards into Oyo's former Yewa territory, capturing slaves in the process.

 In 1848, Oke-Odan was invaded and captured by the army of Dahomey.
 Aina's parents died during the attack and other residents were either killed or sold into the Atlantic slave trade.
-Aina ended up in the court of King Ghezo of Dahomey as a young child slave.
-Dahomey was a major West African power that immensely profited from the Atlantic slave trade.
-After the British abolition of slavery, King Ghezo fought against British attempts to curtail Dahomey's exportation of slaves.
-Biographer and historian of Africa Martin Meredith quotes King Ghezo telling the British, "The slave trade has been the ruling principle of my people.
+Aina ended up in the court of King Ghezo of Dahomey as a child slave.
+After the British abolition of slavery, Ghezo fought against British attempts to curtail Dahomey's exportation of slaves, from which the kingdom profited greatly.
+Biographer and historian of Africa Martin Meredith quotes Ghezo telling the British:

+The slave trade has been the ruling principle of my people.
 It is the source of their glory and wealth.
-Their songs celebrate their victories and the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery."
+Their songs celebrate their victories and the mother lulls the child to sleep with notes of triumph over an enemy reduced to slavery.